 Although the lectures will mostly be drawn from the textbook, we will still cover things that do not appear in the text, and the textbook includes material that we will not cover in class.
 You are responsible for the content of the lectures as well as any assigned readings.
 You may also find the following books useful for reference and for different perspectives:

 Students are highly encouraged to attend all classes.
 You are responsible for all material covered and announcements made in lecture.

 Homework.
 Homework will be assigned every 1-2 weeks, and should be submitted on LMS.
 For homework policies, see the 2300 Homework Guide.

 Exams.
 There will be two midterm exams (see the Class Schedule for dates and times), and a comprehensive final exam during finals week.
 All exams are open-textbook and open-notes.
-Make-up exams will not be given except in case of an emergency, accompanied by an official Excused Absence Letter from RPI (see also here if you are off-campus).
+Make-up exams will not be given except in case of an emergency, accompanied by an official Excused Absence Letter from RPI.
 Students who know they are going to miss an exam must notify us in advance.
 Special circumstances can be accommodated if we are notified about them in advance.